Zojirushi NL-EAC10BA vs NS-TSC10: Which Should You Buy?

 Keep Warm Quality

-NL-EAC10BA → Slightly improved moisture retention in newer design
+NL-EAC10BA: Slightly improved moisture retention due to its newer design

 Pros and Cons of Each Model